OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/step_out.png" width="700px" />

-After it gets the directory names, <code>a()</code> method will search for the existance of su binary within these directories.
-In order to defeat this control, you can modify the directory names (parent) or binary name (child) in each cycle so that the searched binary will not be able to found within the filesystem.
-You can modify the binary name by pressing F2 or Right-Click and "Set Value".
+After it gets the directory names, <code>a()</code> method will search for the existence of the </code>su</code> binary within these directories.
+In order to defeat this control, you can modify the directory names (parent) or file name (child) at cycle which would otherwise detect the <code>su</code> binary on your device.
+You can modify the variable content by pressing F2 or Right-Click and "Set Value".

 <img src="Images/Chapters/0x05c/set_value.png" width="700px" />

 <img src="Images/Chapters/0x05c/modified_binary_name.png" width="700px" />

-Once you modify the binary name or the directory name, <code>exist</code> method of <code>File</code> class will return <code>false</code>.
+Once you modify the binary name or the directory name, <code>File.exists</code> should return <code>false</code>.

 <img src="Images/Chapters/0x05c/file_exists_false.png" width="700px" />

-You will defeat the first root detection control that was implemented in the Uncrackable1 app by modifying the variables.
-Then you need to defeat other two anti-tampering and one anti-debugging controls in a similar way to finally reach secret string verification functionality.
+This defeats the first root detection control of Uncrackable App Level 1.
+The remaining anti-tampering and anti-debugging controls can be defeated in similar ways to finally reach secret string verification functionality.

 <img src="Images/Chapters/0x05c/anti_debug_anti_tamper_defeated.png" width="350px" />

 <img src="Images/Chapters/0x05c/MainActivity_verify.png" width="700px" />

-The secret code is verified by <code>a()</code> method of class <code>sg.vantagepoint.uncrackable1.a</code>.
-So you can set a breakpoint on method <code>a()</code> and "Force Step Into" when you hit the breakpoint.
-Then step through the method until you reach <code>equals</code> method of class <code>String</code>.
+The secret code is verified by the method <code>a()</code> of class <code>sg.vantagepoint.uncrackable1.a</code>.
+Set a breakpoint on method <code>a()</code> and "Force Step Into" when you hit the breakpoint.
+Then, single-step until you reach the call to <code>String.equals</code>.
 This is where user supplied input is compared with the secret string.

 <img src="Images/Chapters/0x05c/sg_vantagepoint_uncrackable1_a_function_a.png" width="700px" />

-You can see the secret string in the Variables view at the time you reach <code>equals</code> method of <code>String</code> class.
+You can see the secret string in the "Variables" view at the time you reach the <code>String.equals</code> method call.

 <img src="Images/Chapters/0x05c/secret_code.png" width="700px" />